U.S. Department of State Seal

 Obtain your visa at the Pakistani Embassy or a Consulate prior to initiating travel to Pakistan.
 Visit the Embassy of Pakistan website for the most current visa information, and please understand that the U.S. Embassy and Consulates in Pakistan cannot assist you with Pakistani visa issues.

-All U.S. government employees and immediate family members must follow appropriate procedures for official and personal travel to Pakistan.
+All U.S. government employees and immediate family members on U.S. government orders must follow appropriate procedures for official and personal travel to Pakistan.
 All official U.S. government travel requests must be submitted via the normal country clearance process and will be limited to mission-critical travel only.
 U.S. government employees wishing to conduct unofficial travel to Pakistan must contact the appropriate office in their home agency to determine whether there are any limitations or restrictions.
+Official U.S. government travelers must be aware that operational and personal security policies for official U.S. government personnel change frequently.

-When you travel to Pakistan, you are subject to the laws of Pakistan.
-If you travel to Pakistan on NICOP or POC cards, you are considered citizens of Pakistan, which may limit the amount of assistance and communication we can provide should you be arrested.
+U.S. citizens are subject to the local laws of the foreign countries they visit or reside in.
+If you travel to Pakistan on a NICOP or POC card, you will be considered a citizen of Pakistan, which may limit the amount of assistance and communication we can provide should you be arrested.
 For more information see Government of Pakistan Directorate General of Immigration and Passports.

 You must obtain advance permission from local or federal authorities to travel in: